-The fort Castel Belvedere or Kastelos was built on the isolated hill Kastellos, that was accessible only from its south side, near the villages of Ano and Kato Kastelliana.
-Here was the site of the ancient city Priansos, a powerful and great town that minted its own currency and had its seaport at Inatos (current Tsoutsouras).
+The fort Castel Belvedere, Rizokastro, Rizou or Chrysokastro was built on the isolated hill Kastellos, that was accessible only from its south side, near the villages of Ano Kastelliana and Kato Kastelliana.
+Here was the site of the ancient city Priansos, a powerful town that minted its own currency and had its seaport at Inatos (current Tsoutsouras).

-When the Venetians occupied Crete, the repaired the castle and added water tanks, barracks and the buildings of the local castellany.
-Belvedere Castellany consisted of the current province of Viannos and Monofatsi.
+When the Venetians occupied Crete, they repaired the castle and added water cisterns, barracks and the buildings of the local castellana.
+Belvedere Castellania consisted of the current provinces of Viannos and Monofatsi.

 During the first centuries of the Venetian Era, when the natives rebelled frequently, the Venetians took refuge in the fortress.
 Since then, small settlements (bourgs) started forming near the fort, which later evolved to the village Kastelliana.
 But when the revolutions seized, the fort lost its importance and was abandoned.